manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 The following options can be used to highlight text stored in separate files:

 #### load_files
-Whether to handle the first argument as data to extract snippets from (default behavior), or to treat it as file names, and load data from specified files on the server side.
+This option, when enabled, treats the first argument as file names instead of data to extract snippets from.
+The specified files on the server side will be loaded for data.
 Up to [max_threads_per_query](../Server_settings/Searchd.md#max_threads_per_query) worker threads per request will be used to parallelize the work when this flag is enabled.
 Default is 0 (no limit).
-To distribute snippet generation between remote agents invoke snippets generation in a distributed table, that contains only one(!) local agent and several remotes.
+To distribute snippet generation between remote agents, invoke snippets generation in a distributed table containing only one(!) local agent and several remotes.
 The [snippets_file_prefix](../Creating_a_table/Creating_a_distributed_table/Remote_tables.md#snippets_file_prefix) option is used to generate the final file name.
-E.g. when searchd is configured with `snippets_file_prefix = /var/data_` and `text.txt` is provided as a file name, snippets will be generated from the content of `/var/data_text.txt`.
+For example, when searchd is configured with `snippets_file_prefix = /var/data_` and `text.txt` is provided as a file name, snippets will be generated from the content of `/var/data_text.txt`.

 #### load_files_scattered
-Works only with distributed snippets generation with remote agents.
-Source files for snippet generation can be distributed among different agents and the main server will merge all non-erroneous results.
-E.g. if one agent of the distributed table has `file1.txt`, another agent has `file2.txt` and you use `CALL SNIPPETS` with both of these files, searchd will merge agent results, so you will get results from both `file1.txt` and `file2.txt`.
+This option only works with distributed snippets generation with remote agents.
+Source files for snippet generation can be distributed among different agents, and the main server will merge all non-erroneous results.
+For example, if one agent of the distributed table has `file1.txt`, another agent has `file2.txt`, and you use `CALL SNIPPETS` with both of these files, searchd will merge agent results, so you will get results from both `file1.txt` and `file2.txt`.
 Default is 0.

-If `load_files` options is also enabled, request will return an error if any of the files is not available anywhere.
-Otherwise (if `load_files` is not enabled) it will just return empty strings for all absent files.
+If the `load_files` option is also enabled, the request will return an error if any of the files is not available anywhere.
+Otherwise (if `load_files` is not enabled), it will return empty strings for all absent files.
 Searchd does not pass this flag to agents, so agents do not generate a critical error if the file does not exist.
 If you want to be sure that all source files are loaded, set both `load_files_scattered` and `load_files` to 1.
 If the absence of some source files on some agent is not critical, set only `load_files_scattered` to 1.

 <!-- intro -->
 ##### SQL: